CIAT-DAPA/GapAnalysis/README.md

 Cucurbita_cordata | 28.9457 | -113.563 | G
 Cucurbita_digitata |  | | H

 **species:** this value will be the key for all functions in this library.
-Ensure it is consistent for all records and is included in the file name of your predicted potential habitat .tif as well.
+Ensure it is consistent for all records and is included in the file name of your predicted potential habitat `raster` as well.

 **latitude** and **longitude** must be in decimal degrees, preferably with the highest accuracy possible.